 No, this is not the Hobbiton in New Zealand.
 The “Lord of the Rings” franchise is not its particular inspiration, but Bach Ma’s Hobbit houses look like them.
-It’s located in south of Hue in Central Vietnam.
+It’s located in the south of Hue in Central Vietnam.

-The Bach Ma Village, or more popularly known as the Hobbit Village, has just opened this year.
+The Bach Ma Village, more popularly known as the Hobbit Village, has just opened this year.
 Though new to the industry, the resort has already caught the attention of wanderlust travelers.
 It’s the perfect location if you want to see the natural wonders of Hue and spend quality time with your family and friends.

 Bach Ma Village – Resort Overview

 As if the entire resort’s landscape came out of a fairy tale book, the Bach Ma Village brings mysticism and theatrical fun to your Vietnamese vacation.
 The extensive resort sits in a valley surrounded by hills and mountains.
 The entire tourist area spans about 3 ha., not including the edge of the national park.

 The “Hobbit Village” features mushroom houses (hobbit houses) for display.
 There’s an upward hill that has a series of these.
 Though they call them hobbit houses, these are full-scaled structures that are about 7 m high.
 During mornings, you can take a stroll around these houses and bask in the fantastic views of the surrounding forests.